AntonTegnelov/expanded_trade/stabilize_MVP_TODO.md

 - [x] Verify custom scopes used throughout the mod
   - [x] Check if `every_trade_route` and `every_trade_node` are declared correctly
-  - [ ] Note: Replace custom scopes with `every_in_list` pattern using global variable lists
-- [ ] Ensure all variables are properly declared before use
+- [x] Ensure all variables are properly declared before use
-  - [ ] Verify variable operations (add, multiply, etc.) are valid
+  - [x] Verify variable operations (add, multiply, etc.) are valid

 ### 4. Flag Management